kennytilton/matrix/cljs/expo/matrixrn/README.md

 What follows are rough directions to help the early curious explore MatrixRN.
 But first a caveat.

-### Caveat
-I am comfortable with Matrix reactive logic and UIs in general, having wrapped a dozen libraries like ReactNative, but I am no rock star when it comes to React Native or CLJS build tools such as Figwheel, shadow-cljs, and Krell.
+> Caveat adaptor: I am comfortable with Matrix reactive logic and UIs in general, having wrapped a dozen libraries like ReactNative, but I am no rock star when it comes to React Native or CLJS build tools such as Figwheel, shadow-cljs, and Krell.
 Advice on RN or builds will be welcome!

 ## Did I say "Petri dish"?
 ![A Petri dish](../../../images/mx-banner-red.jpg)